linhfk/Zoomcamp2025/Global Product Inventory/README.md

 **Recomemdation:**
 * The low product rating indicates customer dissatisfaction.
 It is essential to identify the root causes and address them to improve the overall customer experience.
-* A substantial stock of expired products has resulted in significant losses.
-Developing an optimized inventory strategy is crucial to prevent such occurrences in the future.
+* A substantial stock of expired products has incurred considerable losses for the company.
+To mitigate such setbacks and ensure future operational efficiency, it is imperative to develop an optimized inventory strategy.
+Identifying the root causes—whether due to overordering, unfavorable market trends, or product limitations—will be vital in shaping a solution
 * The storage distribution across various products is nearly uniform, suggesting a lack of competitive products.
 To gain a larger market share, we should focus on developing advantageous products that stand out.